priyankavergadia/google-cloud-4-words/README.md

 # Google Cloud Developer's Cheat Sheet
 by the Google Developer Relations Team

-A listing of all products in the Google Cloud family with descriptions written by other developers
+A listing of all products in the Google Cloud family described in ~4 words (mostly)

 ### Listing of products (do pull requests here to modify descriptions, add products, etc.)
 ----------------------------